They say you cannot cross the same Shatun twice.

 The land was treacherous and mercurial.
 It did not hold still.
 Hills sank in a day.
 Rivers rose where desert was.
 You could fall asleep in a lush oasis and wake among stones that remembered the ocean.

-I crossed not because I wanted to, but because I was commanded.
+I crossed because I was commanded.
+“There is no known map,” the king said.
+“But you must arrive.”
 Kings are fond of straight lines.

 Where the ground forgets

 The land shifted around us like a changing mind.
-Green grass turned into black sand, cherry trees bloomed against snow walls, sunlight broke through a sudden shower.
-Whenever I turned, the ground behind us was already different, our footprints erased, the land refusing them.
+Green grass turned into black sand, cherry trees bloomed against snow walls, sunlight broke through the sudden sleet.
+Whenever I turned, the ground behind us was already changed, our footprints erased, the land refusing them.

 Looking ahead was no help.
 The horizon dissolved, hidden by fog, glare, or drifting sand.

-I watched how he walked.
+I don’t know how Chang found his bearings in this inconstant land.
 Sometimes he strode forward with certainty.
 Sometimes he tested the ground with small, careful steps.
-Sometimes he stopped altogether, staff planted, as if listening to something beneath sound.
+Sometimes he stopped altogether, staff planted, waiting.

 I remembered stories then, of men who’d entered Shatun and were found centuries later, unmarked by time, still searching for home.